dehne/BendulumClock/README.md

 Like a pendulum a bendulum is approximately isochronous, meaning that its period is not too dependent on the amplitude of its swing or on the ambient temperature.
-Also like a pendulum, a bendulum is more accurately isochronous if the swing amplitude is small.
+Also like a pendulum, a bendulum is more accurately isochronous if the swing amplitude is small and the temperature is constant.

 Since a bendulum is close to isochronous, its periodicity can be used to drive a clock.
 To do so it needs to be equipped with a mechanism that does two things.
 It needs to detect